A semester abroad or a year abroad assures you of four or eight course credits, respectively, provided that certain conditions are satisfied.

 If the following seems familiar, it should — after all, you did sign off on them in the Bates Application.
 We do hope that this reminder proves helpful.

 - The course load must be the normal full year or semester requirement for home-based students at your foreign university or for your study abroad program as defined by the Off-Campus Study Committee.
 If the normal full load is 3 courses, take 3; if it is 7 courses, take 7.
-For a listing of the full course load and of the minimum grade requirements, consult the 2019-20 course and credit requirements.
+For a listing of the full course load and of the minimum grade requirements, consult the Off-Campus Study Course and Credit guide.

 - All courses must be taken for a letter grade.